PyEncode: An Open-Source Library for Structured Quantum State Preparation: Prior Work

 \textbf{General-purpose state preparation}\\ The problem of preparing an arbitrary $N = 2^m$-dimensional quantum state has been studied extensively.
 Shende, Bullock, and Markov~\cite{shende2006} established the $\mathcal{O}(2^m)$ lower bound on gate count and gave an explicit constructive procedure.
 Araujo et al.~\cite{araujo2021divide} reduce circuit depth to $\mathcal{O}(\log^2 N)$ via a divide-and-conquer strategy, at the cost of $\mathcal{O}(N)$ ancilla qubits.
 Gui et al.~\cite{gui2024spacetime} propose a deterministic $\mathcal{O}(\log N)$-depth protocol with optimal spacetime allocation $\mathcal{O}(N)$.
 All of these methods treat the input vector as an opaque array and do not exploit any structure in the amplitudes.

 \textbf{Approximate state preparation}\\ Several methods achieve sub-exponential complexity by allowing a controlled approximation error.
 Welch et al.~\cite{welch2014} established the connection between Walsh functions and diagonal unitary circuits, showing that truncated Walsh--Fourier series yield approximately minimal-depth circuits.
-Holmes and Matsuura~\cite{holmes2020} showed that smooth, differentiable functions admit linear-depth circuits via matrix product state (MPS) approximations.
-O'Brien and S\"{u}nderhauf~\cite{obrien2025} achieve efficient approximate state preparation for piecewise-defined functions --- whose amplitudes are well approximated by piecewise polynomials --- via quantum singular value transformation (QSVT).
-Marin-Sanchez et al.~\cite{marinsanchez2023} reduce the Gr\"{o}ver--Rudolph circuit complexity from $\mathcal{O}(2^n)$ to $\mathcal{O}(2^{k_0(\epsilon)})$ for smooth, real-valued functions.
+O'Brien and S\"{u}nderhauf~\cite{obrien2025} achieve efficient approximate state preparation for piecewise-defined functions, whose amplitudes are well approximated by piecewise polynomials, via quantum singular value transformation (QSVT).
+Marin-Sanchez et al.~\cite{marinsanchez2023} reduce the Grover--Rudolph circuit complexity (see discussion below) from $\mathcal{O}(2^n)$ to $\mathcal{O}(2^{k_0(\epsilon)})$ for smooth, real-valued functions.
 Zylberman and Debbasch~\cite{zylberman2024walsh} introduce the Walsh Series Loader (WSL), achieving circuit depth $\mathcal{O}(1/\sqrt{\epsilon})$ independent of the number of qubits.
-All of these methods are approximate, working from either the numerical vector or a smoothness assumption.
-PyEncode targets the complementary regime: vectors whose structure is \emph{declared} \emph{a priori}, for which it produces exact, closed-form circuits with zero approximation error.
+Xie and Ben-Ami~\cite{xie2025gaussian} target the discretized Gaussian specifically, exploiting a separable product state as an intermediate step before a final QFT.
+Finally, \textbf{matrix product state (MPS)} approximations exploit bounded entanglement to load smooth, differentiable functions in linear depth~\cite{holmes2020,melnikov2023quantum}, building on the sequential generation framework of Sch\"on et al.~\cite{schon2005} and the decomposition of Ran~\cite{ran2020}; \emph{PyEncode implements an MPS loader as described in Section~\ref{sec:mps}}.